Stamplay/stamplay-js-sdk/README.md

 <a name="Role.getRole"></a>
 ###getRole

-It's a simple method to make a GET call to retrieve the role
+It's a simple method to make a GET call to retrieve role with a specified id

 ```javascript
 var roles = new Stamplay.Role();